trotttrotttrott/carousul/README.md

 ## Distributed Locking

 Distributed locking is implemented in order to ensure that this program is executed on all Cassandra nodes for a given keyspace one at a time.
-The program is to be run simultaneously on all nodes.
+The program is to be run simultaneously on all nodes of a cluster.
 The nodes will proceed to compete for a lock.
-Repair will not happen until the lock is obtained.
-Each node will eventually obtain the lock.
+Repair will not happen until the lock is obtained and each node will eventually obtain the lock.

 Consul is used to achieve this.
 [Consul sessions](https://www.consul.io/docs/internals/sessions.html) are the basis for the approach.
 Sessions address the following concerns:

 ### Lock Release on Failure

-Session TTL is the chosen health checking mechanism.
-Locks will be released when its corresponding session expires.
-Therefore if a failure occurs, the lock will eventually be released and the rest of the nodes in the cluster may acquire the lock and attempt repair.
+Sessions have a TTL.
+A lock will be released when its session expires.

-### Operation Execution Exceeds TTL
+### Repair Exceeds TTL of Session

-As long as the program is alive, the session will be automatically renewed when it is halfway to its configured TTL.
+As long as the program is alive, its session will be automatically renewed.
+This is part of [`func (*Lock) Lock`](https://godoc.org/github.com/hashicorp/consul/api#Lock.Lock) in Consul's API client.

 ### Unexpected Session Expiration

-If a session expires before a repair is completed, the repair will be interrupted.
-This will require admin attention, but the cluster-wide repair will be able to continue when the next node acquires the lock.
+If a session is invalidated before a repair is completed, the repair will be interrupted.
+While the interruption results in a failed repair, the rest of the cluster will be able to continue safely.